usetrmnl/trmnlp/README.md

 ## Creating a Plugin

-This is the structure of a plugin repository.
+This is the structure of a plugin project.

 ```
 .trmnlp.yml